The Whistlers (Alberta)

 The Whistlers is a 2470 m mountain summit located in Jasper National Park, in the Trident Range of the Canadian Rockies of Alberta, Canada.
 The municipality of Jasper is situated 7 kilometres to the northeast.
 The nearest higher neighbor is Indian Peak, 2.5 km to the southwest.
 The highest and longest aerial tramway in Canada ascends to a lookout at 2,277 meters elevation, still 193 meters below the summit, but a hiking trail continues to the summit.
-Some of the mountains that can be seen (weather permitting) from the top include Mount Robson, Mount Bridgland, Monarch Mountain, Cairngorm, Pyramid Mountain, Hawk Mountain, Mount Colin, Grisette Mountain, Mount Tekarra, Mount Hardisty, Mount Kerkeslin, Marmot Mountain, Terminal Mountain, and Manx Peak.
+Some of the mountains that can be seen (weather permitting) from the top include Mount Robson, Mount Bridgland, Mount McNaughton, Monarch Mountain, Cairngorm, Pyramid Mountain, Hawk Mountain, Mount Colin, Grisette Mountain, Mount Tekarra, Mount Hardisty, Mount Kerkeslin, Marmot Mountain, Terminal Mountain, and Manx Peak.

 History

 The descriptive name The Whistlers was applied in 1916 by Édouard-Gaston Deville of the Geological Survey of Canada for the whistling inhabitants of the mountain, the hoary marmot.
 The mountain's toponym was officially adopted in 1951 by the Geographical Names Board of Canada.